 I was recently asked about my favorite Nativity stories.
-Having grown up in the Catholic school system, and now teaching in it, have been fortunate to have had plenty of exposure to a large selection!
-From the cute and colorful, to soft and beautiful, Nativity Stories are a wonderful way to help children learn the biblical origin of Christmas.
-Here are just a few!
+Having spent over four decades in the Catholic school system, I have been exposed to a large selection!
+From the cute and colorful, to soft and beautiful, Nativity Stories are a wonderful way to teach children about the birth of Jesus.

 One of our family’s all time favorite stories for ‘showing’ kids the true meaning of Christmas through laughter is The Best Christmas Pageant Ever, a hilarious junior novel about The Herdmans, the most neglected and feared group of siblings one can imagine.
-They paralyze a school and town with their antics, until the only safe place was the church – until they decide they want to be in the Christmas Pageant.
-I highly recommend the book and the one hour 80’s movie.
+They paralyze their school and town with their antics.
+The only place anyone felt safe was the church!
+That is, until the Herdmans decided to take over that, too.
+This book and the one hour 80’s movie are crowd pleasers for a wide range of elementary school age students and adults.
+A number of our board’s schools have class sets and the 4th graders do a pre-Christmas novel study.
+(Teaser: child portraying the virgin Mary smoking a cigarette, little angel of the Lord looking like she just escaped from prison, and their shady brothers cast themselves in the church’s normally squeaky-clean annual pageant.)

-A is For Angel: A Christmas Alphabet and Activity Book (Augsburg Books for Children and Families) by Debbie Trafton O’Neal The story of the birth of Jesus, alphabetically!
-This is a consumable book with crafts and activities within its pages.
+A is For Angel: A Christmas Alphabet and Activity Book (Augsburg Books for Children and Families) by Debbie Trafton O’Neal Read about the people, animals, places and things of the story of the birth of Jesus alphabetically!
+Between Bryan-Hunt’s bright, colorful illustrations and the melodic rhymes for each letter, this book is a joyous celebration of Jesus’ birth.
+Crafts and activities are an added bonus to extend the experience.
+Excellent for the pre-K-1st grade crowd!

 The Crippled Lamb by Max Lucado, Jenna Lucado Bishop, Sara Lucado, Liz Bonham (Illustrator), Andrea Lucado